Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 srun --pty $SHELL
 ```

-(which is nothing more is specified would give you a single core for the shell),
+(which if nothing more is specified would give you a single core for the shell),
 but keep in mind that this takes away resources from other job steps so if you try to
 start further job steps from that interactive shell you will note that you have fewer
 resources available, and will have to force overlap (with `--overlap`),